ajitabhpandey/ansible-oracle/README.md

 └── vagrant_bootstrap.sh
 ```

-The VDI file visible in the above setup is the additional data disk I created to hold the Oracle database and backups etc.
+The VDI file visible in the above setup is the additional data disk I created to hold the Oracle database and backups etc. while building on my local laptop.

 ## Vagrant Build